Adalijuanluo/MGTSEnT/README.md

 # MGTSEnT
 A pipeline to report the key information based on the output of Multilevel Genome Typing (MGT)  for global _Salmonella_ Enteritidis https://mgtdb.unsw.edu.au/enteritidis/

+The key information includes:
+1. Population structure of typed _Salmonella_ Enteritidis isolates.
+2. Multidrug resistance associated sequence types.
+3. Summarization of closely related clusters using different clustering cutoffs from MGT9 to GC10.
+4. Generating Microreact input for visualisation of a cluster of interest (i.e. MGT-GC based dentrogram, metadata table).